by Natalie Edwards

 • Iron Oxide - this is found when welding with mild steel or iron (either the base metal or welding rod).
 It causes irritation of the nasal passages, throat and lungs.

 • Nickel and Chromium - found when welding stainless steel.
 Nickel will worsen asthma in sufferers.
-Chromium causes sinus problems, and both have been linked to causing cancer.
-This includes various types of cancer, including lung, larynx and urinary tract.
+Chromium causes sinus problems, and both have been linked to causing various types of cancer.

 • Cadmium - this is often used as a coating on steel to prevent rust.
 When welded, the resulting fumes can cause lung disease, emphysema, as well as kidney failure.